-As great as Snapchat maybe, with no search function available it can be hard for you to build your following on it.
+As great as Snapchat may be, with no search function available, it can be hard to build your following on it.
 Therefore, you must promote your presence on the platform via other channels.

-Facebook, Instagram, e-mail, they can all work in your favor.
+Facebook, Instagram, and e-mail, they can all work in your favor.

-Switch you avatars on social media for your Snapcode image, periodically post it on your newsfeed and spread the word with a fun newsletter that calls subscribers to join you on Snapchat.
+Switch your avatars on social media for your Snapcode image, periodically post it on your newsfeed, and spread the word with a fun newsletter that calls subscribers to join you on Snapchat.

 It’s not that long ago that Snapchat only offered its users views and screenshots in lieu of analytics.
 However, now Snapchat opens up, letting you see insightful analytics that will help you craft the perfect social media marketing campaign.